SirDrone/Phrase-Chaser/README.txt

 	This project will allow stated entities to expand a phrase into many possibilities.
 	If one knew a phrase was "password", or "melon", but didn't know the exact variations a user may have employed, this project will expand those simple phrases into many of their possible derivatives.
-It will still work on longer phrases, but they will certainly require more time to spin up for, and obviously harder to crack.
+It will still work on longer phrases, but they will certainly require more time to spin up for, and obviously be harder to crack.

 	This project does not intend to be a catch-all to simple phrases, as it is currently* easily defeated by adding characters before or after the stated phrase, but it should nonetheless prove useful.